-Contract liabilities include amounts received from customers for which revenue has not yet been recognized.
-Contract liabilities amounted to \$2,490 and \$2,891 as of December 31, 2020 and December 31, 2019, respectively and are presented under deferred revenues.
-During the year ended December 31, 2020, the Company recognized revenues in the amount of \$763 which have been included in the contract liabilities at December 31, 2019.
+Contract liabilities, due to the upfront payments, include amounts received from customers for which revenue has not yet been recognized.
+As of December 31, 2021 and December 31, 2020 contract liabilities amounted to \$3,888 and \$2,490, respectively and are presented under deferred revenues.
+During the year ended December 31, 2021, the Company recognized revenues in the amount of \$853 out of which \$507 have been included in the contract liabilities at December 31, 2020.